nuwave/lighthouse/docs/master/extensions/subscriptions.md

 ## Firing a subscription via code

+### Fire Subscriptions From Code

-The `Subscription` utility class can be used to broadcast subscriptions via code.
-It accepts the subscription field, the `$root` object you want to pass through and an optional boolean to override the `lighthouse.subscriptions.queue_broadcasts` configuration setting.
+The `Subscription` class offers a utility method `broadcast` that can be used to broadcast subscriptions from anywhere in your application.

+It accepts three parameters:

+- `string $subscriptionField` The name of the subscription field you want to trigger
+- `mixed $root` The result object you want to pass through
+- `bool $shouldQuere = null` Optional, overrides the default configuration `lighthouse.subscriptions.queue_broadcasts`

+The following example shows how to trigger a subscription after an update to the `Post` model.

 ```php
 \Nuwave\Lighthouse\Execution\Utils\Subscription::broadcast('postUpdated', $post);